Guided Open Water Fishing Trips

 -

 Our guide service policy is that due to the low populations of Northern Pike on Great Sacandaga Lake, they must be released (only exception is if the fish somehow dies on us (very rare)).
-Within NYS Fish seasons and slot limits you can keep all other species and we do provide fileting services for an additional $20.
+All other fish, we allow the keeping of 3 fish per person and they can be filleted for an additional $25.

 -